Vidhant007/test-repo-vanilla/Day-2/RelativeUnits.md

 rem -> Relative to font size of the root element typically html tag or by default broser defaults

-AGAIN :::::: Don't use em for setting fon't size because for compounding
+AGAIN :::::: Don't use em for setting fon't size because of compounding

 rem :  It allows for consistent sizing relative to the base font size. ex :